Arizona Estate Planning, Wills, Trusts, Probate & LLC Formation Attorneys

 We help you create a plan for online accounts, digital files, and even cryptocurrency, so nothing is lost or inaccessible to your loved ones.

-With 24 years of experience, over 1,000 Arizona clients served, and more than 400 five-star reviews, we combine deep expertise with personal care to ensure your plan works exactly as intended when your loved ones need it most.
+Rick Keyt has practiced law since 1979.
+He’s created estate plans for more than 1,000 Arizona clients.
+He has 418 five-star reviews.
+The Keyts combine deep expertise with personal care to ensure your estate plan works exactly as intended when your loved ones need it most.
 We will help you protect your most valuable assets – your loved ones.

 NOTICE: Do not send details about your case or any documents when communicating with the law firm of KEYTLaw, LLC, or its attorneys or personnel through this website.